syssi/xiaomi_airpurifier/README.md

 ## Install

-You can install this custom component by adding this repository ([https://github.com/syssi/xiaomi_airpurifier](https://github.com/syssi/xiaomi_airpurifier/)) to [HACS](https://hacs.xyz/) in the settings menu of HACS first.
-You will find the custom component in the integration menu afterwards, look for 'Xiaomi Mi Air Purifier and Xiaomi Mi Air Humidifier Integration'.
-Alternatively, you can install it manually by copying the custom_component folder to your Home Assistant configuration folder.
+You can install this custom component via [HACS](https://hacs.xyz/).
+Search for for 'Xiaomi Mi Air Purifier and Xiaomi Mi Air Humidifier Integration' at the integration page of HACS.
+Alternatively, you can install it manually by copying the custom_compon ent folder to your Home Assistant configuration folder.

+As next step you have to setup the custom component at your `configuration.yaml`.
+This custom component doesn't provide a `config-flow` right now.
+A restart of Home Assistant is required afterwards.

 ## Setup